scottsweb/null/readme.md

 I will do my best to keep this updated as the framework develops - please let me know if I have missed you out.

-### Documentation?

-No yet, but it is planned.
-When using null as a parent theme there are plenty of hooks and filters to make use of which we need to document, in the meantime browse the code (it is very well commented).

-### What are your plans for future versions?

-A roadmap of sorts can be found at the top of functions.php.
-Some of the more ambitious features I hope to add at some point include:

-* Building virtual page templates and grids for use on pages and custom post types
-* Improved typographic control
-* Further integration with the WordPress theme customiser

 ### Is there a child starter theme available?

 Yes.
 It is called [null-child](https://github.com/scottsweb/null-child).